vexide/website/src/content/docs/using-the-terminal.md

 ## Example: Printing Without Macros

-To manually print to `Stdout` we can write to its buffer by obtaining a *lock*, which will give us exclusive access to the buffer until we release the lock.
+To manually print to `Stdout` we can write to its buffer by obtaining a *lock*, which will give us exclusive access to the buffer until we release the lock (either by explicitly `drop`ping it or having it fall out of scope).
+This ensures that we won't get interrupted by another print attempt while we are writing to our buffer.

 ```rs
 use vexide::core::io::stdout;